2018 OTCYA Summer Camp

 2018 OTCYA Summer Camp – Wizard of Oz

-Children ages 8-17 are invited to attend OTCYA’s 2018 Summer Camp which will culminate in a youth production of Wizard of Oz!
-Children may attend in one of the two following categories:
+Children ages 8-17 attended OTCYA’s 2018 Summer Camp, culminating in a youth production of Wizard of Oz!
+Children attended in one of the two following categories:

 Performers (ages 8-17)

-Campers will focus on singing, acting, and dancing in preparation of performing onstage in a youth production of Wizard of Oz.
-Weekly showcases (the first three Fridays) will also feature the performing students.
+Campers focused on singing, acting, and dancing in preparation of performing onstage in a youth production of Wizard of Oz.
+Weekly showcases (the first three Fridays) also featured the performing students.

 Technical Theatre (ages 10-17)

-Campers will focus on the design and implementation of technical elements for the production, including set, costume, lighting, sound, and prop design.
-During performances, they will run technical elements or work as a part of the stage crew.
+Campers focused on the design and implementation of technical elements for the production, including set, costume, lighting, sound, and prop design.
+During performances, they ran technical elements or worked as a part of the stage crew.

 - June 18 – July 13

 - July 13 @ 7:00pm

 - Oceanside Independence Day Parade, Saturday June 30th